rogierschouten/ts-events/README.md

 * Attaching and detaching event handlers has clear semantics
 * Attach handlers bound to a certain object, i.e. no need for .bind(this)
 * Detach one handler, all handlers, or all handlers bound to a certain object
+* Decide on sync/a-sync/queued either in the publisher or in the subscriber

 ## Documentation